-The ice skating rinks listed below are London's top annual open-air ice rinks.
-Most open in mid-November and last at least into early January - but make sure to check back towards the end of the year for all the confirmed locations, dates and themes for Christmas and winter 2017.
+The ice skating rinks listed below are London's top outdoor ice rinks.
+Most London winter ice rinks open in mid-November and last into early January.
+Check back towards the end of the year for the confirmed locations, dates and themes for London ice skating rinks over Christmas and winter 2018.

 Somerset House ice skating